bitcoin/bips/bips-ec-ops.md

 Points can be converted into their 32-byte x-only counterpart via a dedicated op code.

 All scalars are encoded as a 32-byte big-endian integer.
-All scalar values are required to be less than the `secp256k1` curve order.
+Scalar values greater than or equal to the curve order n are automatically reduced modulo n.

 The existing sig op cost model introduced by BIP 342 is maintained.
-Each introduced op code is assigned a cost designed to ensure that it's more expensive to re-create common operations (such as signature verification) using these op codes, than via the dedicated `OP_CEHCKSIG` op code
+Each introduced op code is assigned a cost designed to ensure that it's more expensive to re-create common operations (such as signature verification) using these opcodes, than via the dedicated `OP_CHECKSIG` opcode

 # Specification